-Finally, the DOT, which oversees all matters relating to transportation, has issued ADA regulations regarding accessibility in public transportation for vehicles and transportation facilities owned by government or private entities.
-Challenges remain to improving access and mobility in transportation for people with disabilities, older adults, and individuals with low income.
-In 2019, the Secretary of Transportation announced plans to fund inclusive design challenges, the 2020 Mobility for all Program, and a strategic plan for the Coordinating Council on Access and Mobility ("CCAM") to "improve accessibility of vehicles... and spark development for future automated vehicles."
+Finally, the DOT, which oversees all matters relating to transportation, has issued ADA regulations regarding accessibility in public transportation for vehicles and transportation facilities owned by government or private entities.111 Challenges remain to improving access and mobility in transportation for people with disabilities, older adults, and individuals with low income.112 In 2019, the Secretary of Transportation announced plans to fund inclusive design challenges, the 2020 Mobility for all Program, and a strategic plan for the Coordinating Council on Access and Mobility ("CCAM") to "improve accessibility of vehicles... and spark development for future automated vehicles."113

-A4.5 Funding
+A4.3 Funding

 The Fixing America's Surface Transportation (FAST) Act (Pub.
-L. No. 114-94)134 is the current U.S. legislation authorizing all highway and transit funding,135 including funding and some requirements for sidewalks, paratransit and grant programs related to transportation for people with disabilities.136
+L. No. 114-94)114 is the current U.S. legislation authorizing all highway and transit funding,115 including funding and some requirements for sidewalks, paratransit and grant programs related to transportation for people with disabilities.116 https://safety.fhwa.dot.gov/older_users/handbook/ch2.cfm#ss15 (accessed 25 May 2021).

-The Enhanced Mobility of Seniors and Individuals with Disabilities Program provides funding to support specialized public transportation for older adults and people with disabilities.
-137 Under the program, 60% of the funds are apportioned to large urbanized areas, 20% to small urbanized areas, and 20% to rural areas.
-138 Within these categories, funds are distributed to specific areas based on the relative size of their senior and disabled population.
-139 The program requires that projects originate from a locally developed, coordinated human services transportation plan.
-140 procedural issue in U.S. law called the statute of limitations that would prevent the plaintiff from being able to bring an action against the city for older sidewalks.
+The Enhanced Mobility of Seniors and Individuals with Disabilities Program provides funding to support specialized public transportation for older adults and people with disabilities.117 Under the program, 60% of the funds are apportioned to large urbanized areas, 20% to small urbanized areas, and 20% to rural areas.118 Within these categories, funds are distributed to specific areas